5c077m4n/await-fn/readme.md

 	1. `params: any[]` an array of the input parameters for your function.

-	2. `web: boolean` true if you would like to have the returned error in a [HTTP Responder](https://www.npmjs.com/package/http-responder).
+	2. `web: boolean` true if you would like to have the returned error in a [HTTP Responder](https://www.npmjs.com/package/http-responder) object.

-	3. `throw: boolean` if you wish the error can be thrown instead of returned.
+	3. `throw: boolean` if you wish the error to be thrown instead of returned.

 Returned values: